WorkSafe Saskatchewan’s learning collaboratives

 - Take a structured view to problem-solving that is evidence-based and uses data and quality improvement tools to analyze issues, brainstorm solutions and develop action plans.

-- Generate proposed solutions that can be tested and put into practice, and solution effectiveness is monitored and adjusted as needed.
+- Generate proposed solutions to test and put into practice, and then monitor and adjust them as needed.

 - Support new knowledge and practices into broader daily operations to help build a lasting culture of safety and sustained change.